 Gucci prospered in the 50s, 60s, and 70s.
 Then a family dispute shook the company up in the 80s, resulting in a chain of events that heavily damaged the Gucci brand.
 However, the young Tom Ford joined the company in the early 90s and was promoted to Creative Director in 1994.
 Ford’s contemporary approach to glamour and luxury drew inspiration from catwalk innovations, marrying them with a traditional Italian style to create a unique type of glamour, instantly recognisable and coveted the world over.
 Under completely new leadership and with a fresh creative vision, Gucci prospered once more — in fact, doing better than ever before!

 Starting in 2015, Gucci came under the creative leadership of Alessandro Michele.
 With his appointment as Creative Director, the Gucci brand has a new vision: to establish itself as the most influential luxury fashion brand in the World.
+Michele has created a vibrant aura surrounding the brand with each individual piece having a story behind it – making each Gucci piece truly unique!
 Romantic, luxurious, and full of impressive contemporary designs, Gucci is inventing a revolutionary new approach to fashion and we can’t wait to see what they come up with next!